opentoonz/opentoonz_docs/source/creating_cutout_animation.rst

 Usually it is simpler to start working from the parent section, then link the other sections one by one, following one limb at a time.
 For example first set the center of the model trunk, then set the arm pivot point and link the arm to the trunk, then set the forearm pivot point and link the forearm to the arm, then set the hand pivot point and link the hand to the forearm, and so on.

 In case the sections of your model are drawn in the right place, setting the pivot points and the links is all you have to do to define a skeleton.
-If they are not, you can set the section right position either before or after setting links by using the Edit tool or the Skeleton tool in Animate mode (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Animating Models <animating_models>`  ).
+If they are not, you can set the section right position either before or after setting links by using the Animate tool or the Skeleton tool in Animate mode (see  :ref:`Animating Objects <animating_objects>`  and  :ref:`Animating Models <animating_models>`  ).

 .. tip:: **To select a model section:**